-- Obtains aggregate samples from stockpiles or from the aggregate belts before lime treatment for moisture content and sand equivalent testing at the frequency shown in Table 6-1.13, "Materials Acceptance Sampling and Testing Requirements," of this manual.
-Samples aggregate in accordance with California Test 125, "Method of Test for Sampling Highway Materials and Products Used in the Roadway Pavement Structure Sections." - Tests aggregate samples for sand equivalent at the frequency shown in Table 6-1.13 of this manual.
-If the aggregates are not combined before sampling, combines aggregate from individual stockpiles or belts in the job mix formula proportions to test for sand equivalent. - Tests aggregate samples for moisture content in accordance with AASHTO T 255, "Total Evaporable Moisture Content of Aggregate by Drying," or AASHTO T 329, "Moisture Content of Asphalt Mixtures by Oven Method," because moisture influences proportioning.
+- Obtains aggregate samples from stockpiles or from the aggregate belts before lime treatment for moisture content and sand equivalent testing at the frequency shown in Table 6-1.13., "Materials Acceptance Sampling and Testing Requirements: Asphalt Concrete," of this manual.
+Samples aggregate in accordance with California Test 125, "Method of Test for Sampling Highway Materials and Products Used in the Roadway Pavement Structure Sections." - Tests aggregate samples for sand equivalent at the frequency shown in Table 6-1.13. of this manual.
+If the aggregates are not combined before sampling, combines aggregate from individual stockpiles or belts in the job mix formula proportions to test for sand equivalent. - Tests aggregate samples for moisture content in accordance with AASHTO T 255, "Standard Method of Test for Total Evaporable Moisture Content of Aggregate by Drying," or AASHTO T 329, "Standard Method of Test for Moisture Content of Asphalt Mixtures by Oven Method," because moisture influences proportioning.
 For lime slurry aggregate treatment, the plant inspector confirms that the contractor is performing sampling and testing for moisture content at least once every 2 hours of treatment.
 For lime-treated aggregate, the plant inspector confirms that the contractor is performing sampling and testing for moisture content at a frequency shown under the quality control section applicable to the type of HMA.